LYNCH·LLP

 Questions about Examiner Jay A Morrison

-• What is Jay A Morrison's overall allowance rate?
+• What is Examiner Morrison's overall allowance rate?

 Yes.
-The allowance rate ranges from 75% to 94% across the examiner's art units with substantial records.
-This pooled figure of 80% aggregates all three units.
+The allowance rate ranges from 75% to 94% across the examiner's art units.
+The pooled figure of 80% reflects the combined record and masks these per-unit differences.

 ◈ RESPONDING TO AN OFFICE ACTION